JoaoCampos07/Docker/General-questions.md

 ```
 <br></br>

-### What are the advantages of using using the configuration in the docker-compose.yml files versus using configuration in files at the project or microservice level ?
+### What are the advantages of using the configuration in the docker-compose.yml files versus using configuration in files at the project or microservice level ?
 The docker-compose.yaml files at the solution level are more flexible and secured than configuration files at project or microservice level.

 ### How can i can I secure secret keys, like the connection string to my PRD SQL Server, cryptographic keys or API keys ?
 What products do you have in the market ?
 For example, if we want to keep safe a connection string we can use the [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
+In local,
+there is some possibilities like keeping the keys in the User Home directory and so on...visual studio also now supports these kind of things.

 ## Containerizing monolithic applications

 ### If you have to create some application fast, like a POC application, what you would use ?
 Monolitic apporach or microservices ? (pag.
 20)
 I would use monolithic approach because the development is normally much easier.
-I dont have to worry about cross-cutting converns in multiple applications, is much easier to debug and test and also is simple to deploy.
+I dont have to worry about cross-cutting concerns in multiple applications, is much easier to debug and test.

 #### References :
 - https://www.n-ix.com/microservices-vs-monolith-which-architecture-best-choice-your-business/

-### What is the problem of using containers for a big monolitch application ?
+### What is the problem of using containers for a big monolitic application ?
 When the application grows, some of his components are choke points and need to be scale.
 But all the rest not was is used less.
 So we wil scale horizontal, have multiple instances just because of some parts of the application, __wasting resources and time !__ .
 Also, is much more easy with microservices to split the work by teams than make everyone work in the same solution.

 ### Which products i can use from `Azure` to deploy my applications ? (pag.20)